Free CNA Practice Test (2026)

 Exam PartFormat and LengthWhat It MeasuresKey to Success

-Written / Oral Test70 multiple-choice questions in 2 hours (oral version: 60 questions + 10 vocabulary items)Core knowledge of procedures, communication, safety, ethicsContent mastery, time management, test-taking strategy
+Written / Oral TestApproximately 60–70 multiple-choice questions in up to 2 hours (oral version available, may include vocabulary items)Core knowledge of procedures, communication, safety, ethicsContent mastery, time management, test-taking strategy

 This table outlines the format, purpose, and success factors for each part of the CNA certification exam.
 Source: iPREP